maxodsbjerg/ScalableReadingOfStructuredData/20220117_PHedits_scalable-reading-of-structured-data.md

 has a total of 2435 observations (the number will vary depending on when you collected your data).
 After running the chunk of code, you can now read off your returned dataframe how many unique tweets your dataset contains.
 In our example it was 852, remember yours will vary.

-Looking at the column favorite\_count, you can now observe how many likes your top-20 lies above.
+Looking at the column "favorite\_count", you can now observe how many likes your top-20 lies above.
 In our example the top-20 had a count above 50.
 These numbers are variables that changes when you choose to reproduce this example by yourself.
 Be sure to check these numbers.

 ### Creating a new dataset of the top 20 most liked tweets (verified and non-verfied accounts)

-As you now know that the minimum favorite\_count value is 50, you add a second `filter`-function to our previous code chunk which retains all rows with a favorite\_count value over 50.
+As you now know that the minimum "favorite\_count" value is 50, you add a second `filter`-function to our previous code chunk which retains all rows with a "favorite\_count" value over 50.

 As you have now captured the top 20 most liked tweets, you can now create a new dataset called